xarem/Vaprobash/readme.md

 $ wget -O Vagrantfile http://welike.to/1ONvsgs
 ```

-> The `bit.ly` link will always point to the master branch version of the Vagrantfile.
+> The `welike.to` link will always point to the develop branch version of the Vagrantfile.

 **Second**, edit the `Vagrantfile` and uncomment which scripts you'd like to run.
 You can uncomment them by removing the `#` character before the `config.vm.provision` line.